wacko1805/Fossapps-creator/README.md

 3. Flash in Magisk Manager

 # Want to add another FOSS app to Fossapps Creator?
-1. Go to the issues tab and open a new issue under <code>app-suggestion</code>
+1. Go to the issues tab and open a new issue
 2. use this JSON layout below:

 ```